BBowdon00/Hydroponic_Monitor/memory-bank/progress.md

 - [ ] **MJPEG Stream Testing**: Complete video integration testing
 - [ ] **Node Status Display**: Grouped actuator widgets by controlling node
 - [ ] **Full Stack Automation**: Playwright-based end-to-end testing
+- [ ] **Dynamic device + sensor discovery**: Dynamically add sensor and device tiles when MQTT messages are received.
+Maybe create a cache for known devices/sensors to seed the app on a restart.
+- [ ] **Refactor Dashboard page**: Change it to a sensor page display only.
+Keep the devices only on the device page.

 ## Known Issues & Technical Debt